openharmony/docs/en/application-dev/reference/apis/js-apis-usb.md

-# USB
+# @ohos.usbV9

-The USB module provides USB device management functions, including USB device list query, bulk data transfer, control transfer, and permission control on the host side as well as port management, and function switch and query on the device side.
+The **usb** module provides USB device management functions, including USB device list query, bulk data transfer, control transfer, and permission control on the host side as well as port management, and function switch and query on the device side.

->  **NOTE**
->
+> **NOTE**<br>
 > The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## Modules to Import